disqus/django-modeldict/README.rst

 NOTICE: Deprecated
 ------------------

 This project is deprecated and no longer actively maintained by `Disqus <https://disqus.com/>`_.
-However there is a fork being maintained by YPlan at `github.com/YPlan/django-modeldict <https://github.com/YPlan/django-modeldict>`_.
+However there is a fork being maintained by YPlan at `github.com/YPlan/django-modeldict <https://github.com/YPlan/django-modeldict>`_ and a similar project by Disqus at `github.com/disqus/durabledict <https://github.com/disqus/durabledict/>`_.

 ----------------
 django-modeldict